 A single formula is enough to fill a 3 * 2 range.
 Press the F9 key to see different rolls.

-Rolling Dice in Excel with Dots
+How to Roll Dice in Excel with Dots

-You might have already thought using cells to generate a dice shape.
+You might have already thought of using cells to generate a dice shape.
 But creating dots in a dice might seem like a problem at first.
 Thanks to the Wingdings font support of Excel, you can display big dots easily.
 Let's start.

 Once the dice boxes are ready, select them and set Wingdings as their font.
 After that, type "l" (lowercase L without quotes) into boxes to see if the dot looks as you want.
 You may want to change the font size.